-An application form is available for download or can be obtained from the stud, with details and fees which may be payable.
-Completed forms should be submitted by October 12th and final selection takes place in December for the following January / February.
+An application form is available for download or can be obtained from the stud.
+Completed forms should be submitted by October 4th 2019 and final selection takes place in November for the following January / February.

 WHAT OUR GRADUATES ARE SAYING